Bridging Service Design, Visualizations, and Visual Analytics in Healthcare Digital Twins: Challenges, Gaps, and Research Opportunities: Research Agenda

 \subsection{Design both user interfaces and user experience}

 In healthcare DT, the interface should not be just a means of visualizing data; rather, it is a critical component of the user experience (UX) and a key determinant of system adoption, usability, and long-term engagement \cite{Shaalan2020}.
-Service design supports visualization and interface design by emphasizing how users experience the service, including the ease with which they can learn, use, and trust a new system.
+SD supports visualization and interface design by emphasizing how users experience the service, including the ease with which they can learn, use, and trust a new system.
 In this context, designing for UX means designing not only what users see and click but also what they understand, feel, and expect.
 For instance, the development of intuitive dashboards that aim to reduce user training time and foster a smoother transition to digital workflows is valuable.
-For example, \cite{Mukherjee2023} proposes a DT that focuses on clarity and role-specific information delivery, using interfaces that lower the barrier to entry and accelerate the adoption of a digital culture within the hospitals.

-From a service design perspective, these approaches reinforce the idea that the interface is just one part of a larger service journey.
+For example, using interfaces that lower the barrier to entry and accelerate the adoption of a digital culture within the hospitals.
+From a SD perspective, these approaches reinforce the idea that the interface is just one part of a larger service journey.
 Good user interfaces must be embedded in a coherent and seamless experience.
 Moreover, valuable to this aim are frameworks of UX principles for medical interfaces \cite{Shaalan2020}.